scalameta/metals/docs/editors/vscode.md

 - `Java Version` - minimum JDK version accepted for running Metals server.
 If none found, this is also the version that will be downloaded using coursier.
 Allows for one of: `11`, `17`, `21`, with `17` being the default.

 ### Project's JDK
 JDK used for compiling and running the project.
 Build servers like `mill` and `sbt` are started using that JDK.
 In case of `Bloop` Metals's server JDK is used for running the build server but appropriate `-release` flags are added for compilation.
-By default Metals relies on the build server's mechanism for project's JDK resolution (e.g. `Bloop` - `JAVA_HOME`, `sbt` - java on `PATH`).
+By default Metals uses JDK defined by `JAVA_HOME` environment variable, if the variable is not set is falls to using the Metals's JDK.

 #### Settings:
   - `Java Home` - path to project's JDK's Home.
 Note: this setting isn't respected for `Bazel`.